pdsmart/dPWR/README.md

 ## Foreword

-This document is a work in progress.
+This document is a work in progress and will be filled out in due course.